opral/monorepo/content/git-sdk-notes.md

 #### Problem

 Yeah... what is a repository?
 GitHub itself refers to repositories as "projects" in the UI.
 I (samuelstroschein) oftentimes explain a repository as "a special directory with super powers|version control".

+### Reverting changes must be possible without appending to the commit history

+#### Problem

+Reverting changes (commits) is notoriously difficult.
+The workarounds include deleting local repositories, deleting forks to re-fork, and more.